India frustrate England at Headingley

 However, the fight they have shown - a complete contrast to the soft way their batting folded on Wednesday - has at least added intrigue to a weekend that might not otherwise have seen any play.

 The action on Friday was slower than the opening two days, but it was no less intriguing.
-Rarely did it feel like the India batsmen had control of the threat of England's attack.
+Rarely did it feel like the India batsmen had control of the threat posed by England's attack.

 There were also some bizarre moments.
-At one point a plane flew overhead trailing a banner saying 'Sack the ECB and save Test cricket', while pitch invader 'Jarvo', who appeared during the second Test Lord's, made another idiotic entry to the field, this time fully padded up.
+A plane flew overhead trailing a banner saying 'Sack the ECB and save Test cricket', while pitch invader 'Jarvo', who appeared during the second Test Lord's, made another idiotic entry to the field, this time padded up.

 There was also the charade of England having to bowl their spinners in the late gloom, allowing India to score more freely than at any other point, only for play to be called off four overs early when Joe Root wanted his pace bowlers to take the new ball.